 Sacramento CPR Classes

-There are at least seven schools within 30 miles of Sacramento, California, that offer CPR (cardiopulmonary resuscitation) certification courses that meet American Heart Association certification standards.
+There are at least nine schools within 50 miles of Sacramento, California, that offer CPR (cardiopulmonary resuscitation) certification courses that meet American Heart Association certification standards.
 This article looks at three schools with CPR programs, some aimed at healthcare providers and others for the general public.
 All are within 25 minutes of the downtown area.

 Individuals looking for a school for CPR training can use a table of information included here to compare these three schools in areas such as costs and size.
 At the end of the article is a listing of some other schools in the Sacramento area that offer CPR courses.